-In a food processor pulse together flour, salt and granulated sugar.
-Add cubed butter and pulse mixture until resembles coarse meal (it won't really come together in pieces much at this point, so don't over-process, just pulse until butter is no longer in large pieces).
-Add 4 Tbsp water and pulse several times, if it doesn't come together in clumps add remaining 1 Tbsp water.
-Drop mixture onto a clean surface, gather dough into a ball then divide into two portions.
-Shape each portion into about a 5-inch disk.
-Cover each with plastic wrap and chill 1 hour in the fridge.
+- In a food processor, pulse together flour, salt, and granulated sugar.
+Add cold, cubed butter and pulse mixture until it resembles a coarse meal (and until the butter is no longer in large pieces).
+The dough won't come together as a whole, so be sure not to over-process.
+Add 4 tbsp of water and pulse several times, and if it doesn't come together in clumps, add an additional 1 tbsp of water.
+Remove the mixture from the processor onto a clean surface, and gather the dough into a ball and divide into two portions.
+Shape each portion into a 5-inch disk and cover each with plastic wrap and chill for 1 hour in the fridge.

-Line two large, rimmed baking sheets with parchment paper.
-Working with 1 disk at a time (keep other in fridge to chill), roll dough out onto a floured surface to about 13 by 11-inch rectangle (when edges start to crack a little when rolling, seal them and continue rolling), then trim with a round cookie cutter, mine is 4" wide.
-Or you can cut them into rectangles too.
+- Line two large, rimmed baking sheets with parchment paper.
+Working with 1 disk at a time (keep the other in fridge), roll dough out onto a floured surface to about a 13 by 11-inch rectangle (when edges start to crack a little when rolling, seal them and continue rolling).
+Trim with a round cookie cutter (mine is 4" wide) or you can cut them into rectangles too.

-Arrange all the circles, spaced evenly apart on prepared baking sheet.
-Spread small spoonful of jam evenly in the center of each circle, leaving about a 1/2-inch rim all around uncoated.
-Top each with another circle, then seal edges with your fingertips, then reseal with a fork.
+- Arrange all the circles, spaced evenly apart, on the prepared baking sheet.
+Spread small spoonfuls of jam evenly in the center of each circle, leaving about a 1/2-inch rim all around the edges, uncoated.
+Top each with another dough circle, seal the edges with your fingertips, then reseal with a fork.
 Cut an X or poke holes with a toothpick in the center of each pop tart.
-Cover and transfer to freezer to chill at least 2 hours or up to one week.
-Repeat process with remaining disk of dough.
+Cover and transfer to the freezer to chill at least 2 hours or up to one week.
+Repeat process with the remaining disks of dough.

-In a mixing bowl whisk together powdered sugar and the half and half about 1/2 tsp at a time to reach desired consistency, make it a bit thicker and add in the raspberry juice if you want them to be pink.
+- In a mixing bowl, whisk together powdered sugar and the half and half 1/2 a teaspoon at a time to reach desired consistency.
+For the pink colour, add in the raspberry juice.
 Spread over tops of cooled pop tarts, leaving a small rim uncoated around all sides.
-Sprinkle tops with edible flowers and or sprinkles if desired and allow glaze to set at room temperature.
+Sprinkle tops with edible flowers and or sprinkles, and allow the glaze to set at room temperature.
 Store in an airtight container.
 Enjoy!